RadiusNetworks/proximitykit-documentation/docs/overview.md

 <a class="btn" href="https://github.com/RadiusNetworks/proximity-kit-ios-example">iOS Reference App</a> <a class="btn" href="ios/tracking-beacons">Tracking Beacons Example</a>

 ---
+## Activating Status Kit

+After integrating Proximity Kit for iOS or/and Android, follow the steps below to activate Status Kit and begin to monitor the health status of every beacon in your fleet.

+1. Login to your Radius Networks <a href="https://account.radiusnetworks.com"> Account</a> and click on "Team Settings".
+2. On the "Team Settings" page, click on "New Team", enter the "Team Name" and click on "create".
+3. From the account page, click on "Director", and select "Settings" from under the new team you just created.
+4. Under "SDK Access Tokens", click on "Generate Token".
+5. Copy the newly generated token.
+6. Go back to the accounts home page and click on "Proximity Kit".
+7. On the Proximity Kit page, click on "Create New Kit".
+8. Enter you "Kit name", ensure "Explicit Beacon Monitoring" is checked and paste the "Status Token" you copied from Director.
+9. Click save.

+You are done!
+Next time your app syncs with Proximity Kit, Status Kit will be automatically enabled.
+---
 ## RESTful Admin API

 The [Proximity Kit API](api) provides programmable access to the rich content about your App's Kit.
 It is designed to integrate Proximity Kit with other systems.
 It is specifically intended to provide access to the features and functionality available through the web interface.